crides/fissure/README.md

 Fissure
 =======

 A 36/46-key split keyboard that combined the ideas of [5plit](https://oddrocketkeyboards.blogspot.com/2018/05/5plit-v2.html) and [for science](https://github.com/peej/for-science-keyboard).
 The current design is version 2.1.
 You can find keymaps and gerber files for both versions if you want to build your own.
+The firmware of this keyboard is based on [QMK firmware](https://github.com/qmk/qmk_firmware).

 # Background

 ## Version 1

 I got interested in (weird/uncommon) keyboard designs in 11th grade, when I saw one of my friends using his tablet with a keyboard cover and tapping the keys while the keyboard is folded back under the tablet.
 I thought he was actually using the keyboard, and I came up with the idea of a back-typing keyboard.
 I have thought about making functional back-typing keyboards and one-handed keyboards, but I never made a usable prototype.
-Later, I discovered the Mechanical Keyboards sub reddit, and I decided that I want to make this keyboard.
+Later, I discovered the [Mechanical Keyboards sub reddit](https://reddit.com/r/MechanicalKeyboards), and I decided that I want to make this keyboard.

 I settled on the 46 key layout to give myself a bit more flexibility to change between different layouts, and I used a orthogonal layout as I felt it was a more standard layout so it should be easier for me to get used to.